We Asked 100 Retail Executives: Dashboards or Insights? The Answer Surprised Us

 Sources

-- Business Intelligence Dashboards Explained — OWOX
+- Business Intelligence Dashboards Explained — OWOXhttps://www.owox.com/glossary/business-intelligence-dashboards

-https://diwo.ai/faq/what-are-the-limitations-of-bi-dashboards/ - Beyond Dashboards: Retail Decision-Making Limits — 11Ants
+- Beyond Dashboards: Retail Decision-Making Limits — 11Ants****https://www.11ants.com/post/beyond-dashboards-where-11ants-fits-in-retail-decision-making